Day shapes

 Day shapes are mast head signals visually indicating the status of a vessel to other vessels on navigable waters during daylight hours whether making-way, anchored, or aground.
 These signals consist of a set of simple geometric shapes—ball, cylinder, cone, and diamond—that are displayed, hung from a mast, in a prescribed manner to indicate a vessel's operational status; some of these signals may be somewhat involved.
 The meanings of the shapes are defined by the International Regulations for Preventing Collisions at Sea (ColRegs).

 Day shapes from ColRegs.
 In this image, balls are depicted as circles, diamonds are depicted as rhombi, cones as triangles and cylinders as rectangles.

 Day shapes are black in color and their sizes are determined by the ColRegs; for example, the size of the ball is not less than 0.6 m.
 The vertical distance between shapes is at least 1.5 m.
 Vessels of less than 20 m length may use shapes of smaller size commensurate with the size of the vessel.
 Day shapes of standard and reduced sizes are both commercially available.
-Day shapes are commonly constructed from a light weight frame covered with fabric and are designed to be collapsible for ease of storage.
+Day shapes are commonly constructed from a lightweight frame covered with fabric and are designed to be collapsible for ease of storage.